 Amazon Prime also has its own slew of original TV shows and films, as well as the option of signing up to Amazon Prime Channels where you can access things like ITV Hub, and BFI film player.

 And if you come across a film or TV show that isn’t available to stream, Amazon Prime also has the option to buy or rent content for an additional charge, so the possibilities are seemingly endless.

-In terms of numbers, NOW TV has fewer titles available to stream, sitting at roughly 3,000 films, TV shows and children's titles.
-What sets NOW TV apart is your access to brand new international shows.
+Regarding numbers, NOW has fewer titles available to stream, sitting at roughly 3,000 films, TV shows and children's titles.
+What sets NOW apart is your access to brand-new international shows.

-Since NOW TV is the streaming service for Sky TV, the UK’s largest pay-TV provider, it gives you access to brand new content unavailable anywhere else on the internet.
+Since NOW is the streaming service for Sky TV, the UK’s largest pay-TV provider, it gives you access to brand-new content unavailable anywhere else on the internet.

-Most notably, NOW TV is the only platform where you can stream HBO shows in the UK.
-The same is true for films post-cinema release, as Sky Movies will still be the first place to see new releases after they’ve left the cinema.
+Most notably, NOW is the only platform to stream HBO shows in the UK.
+The same is true for films post-cinema releases, as Sky Movies will still be the first place to see new releases after they’ve left the cinema.

 Apple TV+ has by far the least amount of content on its streaming platform.
 Introduced in November 2019, Apple TV+ claimed its focus would be on quality over quantity, recruiting some of the biggest names in Hollywood to appear in and create their lineup of shows.

 Names like Jennifer Anniston, Reese Witherspoon, Chris Evans, Samuel L. Jackson, Jason Momoa, and M. Night Shyamalan, to name a few.

 The current slate of Apple TV+ shows stands at just 25, which is obviously significantly smaller than Netflix and Amazon, but Apple has proven successful in drawing users into subscription services in the past, perhaps the success of Apple Music will be replicated with Apple TV+.